Home / Solutions / Compliance

 What is onchain transaction monitoring?

-Onchain transaction monitoring is the continuous indexing and analysis of blockchain transactions to detect suspicious patterns, sanctions exposure, fraud, and AML/CFT risks.
-Doing this well requires full execution traces, state diffs, and decoded transfers across every chain a customer interacts with.
+Onchain transaction monitoring is the continuous indexing and analysis of blockchain transactions to detect suspicious patterns, sanctions exposure, and AML/CFT risk.
+Doing it well needs full execution traces, state diffs, and decoded transfers across every chain a customer touches.
 Event-log-only monitoring misses internal transfers, delegate calls, and direct storage writes that bypass standard transfer-event patterns.

 Can SQD power a Travel Rule integration?

 SQD provides the underlying transaction and counterparty data that Travel Rule workflows depend on.
-SQD does not directly sign and transmit Travel Rule messages between VASPs; instead it acts as the data layer that powers Travel Rule providers, exchange compliance teams, and analytics platforms.
-Use SQD as the indexing layer beneath your Travel Rule, KYT, or transaction-screening stack.
+It does not sign or transmit Travel Rule messages between VASPs; it is the data layer beneath the Travel Rule providers, exchange compliance teams, and analytics platforms that do.
+The chain provides the transfer (asset, amount, addresses, timestamp); the identity data is exchanged off-chain through dedicated Travel Rule protocols.

 How does SQD compare to Chainalysis for KYT?

-Chainalysis, TRM Labs, and Elliptic offer end-to-end KYT and compliance products with curated risk scoring and entity attribution.
-SQD is the data layer underneath: raw, validated, cross-chain transaction data with full traces and state diffs.
-Compliance teams use SQD to build proprietary monitoring with full control over rules, thresholds, and reporting, or to feed an existing KYT or transaction-screening stack with normalized onchain data.
+Chainalysis, TRM Labs, and Elliptic offer end-to-end KYT products with curated risk scoring and entity attribution.
+SQD is the data layer underneath: raw, decoded, cross-chain transaction data with full traces and state diffs.
+Compliance teams use SQD to build proprietary monitoring with control over rules and thresholds, or to feed an existing KYT stack with normalized onchain data.
+Attribution, linking an address to a real-world entity, is off-chain intelligence those vendors specialize in, not something onchain data alone provides.

 What chains are supported for compliance?